arctic-cheetah/COMP3331/lab04/Lab04.md

 Minimum buffer space advertised in the entire trace is: 5840

-The receiver buffer space does not bottleneck (throttle) the sender because the max TCP_Segment_Len sent by the sender is 1460 throughout the trace.
+The receiver buffer space does not bottleneck (throttle) the sender because the window size does not decrease.
+It increases from 5840 and stays at 62780.

 ### 1.5) Are there any retransmitted segments in the trace file?
 To answer this question, what did you check for (in the trace)?